DuncanRuns/NinjaLink/README.md

 # NinjaLink

-A coop tool to see other player's positions and measured strongholds using Ninjabrain Bot.
+A co-op tool to see other player's positions and measured strongholds using Ninjabrain Bot.

 ![The NinjaLink Client Application](NinjaLink.png)